Kode-design/Disorderly-Conduct/README.md

 # Disorderly Conduct

-Disorderly Conduct is a top-down, neon-soaked micro-sandbox inspired by classic open-world crime games.
-Dive into a bustling pixel metropolis, snatch loot, and outrun enforcers as the wanted level ticks upward.
+Disorderly Conduct is a top-down, neon-soaked micro-sandbox inspired by classic open-world crime games—reimagined with a 2025 pixel aesthetic.
+Dive into a bustling synth metropolis, snatch loot, and outrun enforcers as the wanted level ticks upward.

 ## Features

-- **Procedurally-styled city blocks** featuring roads, plazas, waterfronts, and parks.
+- **Procedural neon sprawl** with roads, plazas, waterfronts, and lush park pockets laid out on a Manhattan-style grid.
-- **Dash-enabled player movement** with responsive camera follow and motion trails.
+- **Day/night lighting and reactive weather** that blend atmospheric gradients, ion rain, and holographic haze across the city.
-- **Roaming civilians and traffic** that react to collisions and escalate your heat.
+- **Animated hologram billboards** and synthwave scanline overlays that sell the futuristic pixel mood.
-- **Dynamic wanted system** that summons high-tech enforcers when chaos erupts.
+- **Dash-enabled movement** with dynamic camera shake, luminous trails, and responsive collisions.
-- **Glowing loot crates** scattered across the city to collect while managing your notoriety.
+- **Roaming civilians, traffic, and enforcer patrols** that escalate your heat and chase you through alleyways.
-- **Minimalist HUD** with objectives, control reference, and live heat meter.
+- **Glassmorphic HUD** featuring City Pulse readouts, vitals, objectives, and accessibility-friendly live status messaging.

 ## Controls